FunctionsCompanion/docs/InstallAndConfig.md

 You can see the password again by running "sfdx force:user:display -u <your-test-org-username>".
 ```

 Make a note of the username and password.
 You will need it in the next step when you configure the Connected App.
-You
-will also need this username when you run the test scripts.
+You will also need this username when you run the test scripts.

-4. Now that you have a scratch org for testing, you can install Functions Companion.
-   The `install.sh` [script](https://github.com/FunctionsCompanion/JavaScript_Tests/blob/setup/install.sh) will install
-   the latest version of Functions Companion and configure it.
-From the repo's directory, run `install.sh` and when
-   prompted provide username.
+Now that you have a scratch org for testing you can install Functions Companion.
+The `install.sh` [script](https://github.com/FunctionsCompanion/JavaScript_Tests/blob/setup/install.sh) will install the latest version of Functions Companion and configure it.
+From the repo's directory, run `install.sh` and when prompted provide username.

 ```
 $ ./install.sh